fillthepipe/fill-the-pipe/README.md

 ## Notes:

 1).
 The send_file_name should exist, which is the file to be sent.
 2).
 Data streams are from client to server, if you need to send data from server to client, add the '-m' option at the end of the command.
-Meanwhile pay attention to the parameter '-f'.
-3).
-Way to check rtt: search 'rtt' in client_log.txt on client side.
-4).
-Way to check retransmissions: search 'Retransmit' in client_log.txt on client side, the number after ‘Retransmit’ means the retransmission times.